 Endurance Berger Picards have the stamina for hours of play and vigorous exercise each day.

 Activity distance rating

 Food The food requirements of Berger Picards can vary significantly based upon their activity level.
-It's best to confer with your veterinarian about the best type and quantity of food for your Beauceron.
+It's best to consult your veterinarian about the best type and quantity of food for your Picard.